A Machine Learning Approach to Persian Text Readability Assessment Using a Crowdsourced Dataset: Dataset

-In order to gather readability information from Persian speakers, Telegram messenger platform was selected.
-Telegram is an open-source, cross-platform messenger which is popular among Iranians.
-In addition to a vast number of Telegram users in Iran, Telegram messenger is capable of hosting third-party chatbots.
-In order to gather information for text readability dataset, a Telegram chatbot was designed.
-This chatbot asked Telegram users about Persian texts\textquotesingle\ readability and requested users to express their opinions about the readability of those texts.
-The user could submit his/her opinion by choosing among three options, including easy, medium, and hard readability.
-Three levels of readability were chosen since a higher number of classes might have confused the user to select the appropriate readability level.
-The reason is that it is not possible to set a clear and understandable definition for each readability level.
-Fewer readability levels are not suitable because the readability information collected from users would not be adequate to develop a machine learning model for text readability assessment, which can have useful applications in the real world.
-In order to make sure each chatbot user has a clear understanding of each readability level, the number of unfamiliar words, grammatical complexity, text and sentence length, and overall understandability were introduced to them, and each readability level was roughly described using these criteria.
-Chatbot users were asked to evaluate each text based on these criteria.
-After designing and implementing such a chatbot, the bot was published in some popular Telegram channels so that Persian users could interact with the chatbot.
-Chatbot users were composed of two groups.
-The first group was initial collaborators, who were undergraduate college students.
-The second group was public Telegram users of different ages, genders, and levels of education. \\ The main shortcoming of collecting labels using crowdsourcing methods is the likelihood of human errors, malicious users, and most importantly, the disagreement between voters.
+The main shortcoming of collecting labels using crowdsourcing methods is the likelihood of human errors, malicious users, and most importantly, the disagreement between voters.
 In order to avoid such errors, three solutions were implemented.
 Firstly, the chatbot was designed to collect at least three labels per each text from distinct users.
 As shown in Table \ref{dataset-table}, an average of 3.5 labels were collected per each text in the dataset.
 Still, three labels can not avoid all the errors that could arise.
 Secondly, around one hundred gold standard texts were chosen.
 These gold standard texts were evaluated by all the volunteers.
 Utilizing these texts, it was possible to evaluate the reading ability of each volunteer, in addition to the detection of possible malicious users.
 The information gathered using these gold standard texts were noisy due to the limited number of gold standard texts that were possible to ask each voter as the engagement time of the user with the chatbot was brief.
 Each user was evaluated using nine gold standard texts, with three texts from each readability level.
 Thirdly, the user reading level metric was included.
-User reading level is defined as the percentage of easy, medium, and hard labels provided by a voter.
+The user reading level is defined as the percentage of easy, medium, and hard labels provided by a voter.
 Practicing user reading level, it is possible to find malicious users by finding outliers in user reading levels, in addition to having a firm understanding of each voter's reading skill.
 This metric is further discussed in section \ref{Proposed Approach}.
 A vital step to ensure an accurate and quality dataset was to solely select the texts with more than 80\% agreement on their labels among voters.
 Since the agreement percentage was rounded down, and the average number of labels per text is 3.5, most selected texts have 100\% agreement on their labels.
-The selected portion of dataset is used to test the Persian text readability assessment model represented in section \ref{Proposed Approach}.
+The selected portion of the dataset is used to test the Persian text readability assessment model represented in section \ref{Proposed Approach}.
 The labels were gathered in approximately three months.
 Some information regarding the collected dataset is presented in Table \ref{dataset-table}.